CodeFabrikGmbH/scenarios-kotlin/README.md

 @Test
 fun `creating an employee should work`() {
     given(::`test organization`) {
-        `when the admin creates an employee`("Test Employee", Role.EMPLOYEE) `then the employee should exist in the test organization`("Test Employee", Role.EMPLOYEE) }
+        `when the admin creates an organization member`("Test Employee", Role.EMPLOYEE) `then an organization member should exist`("Test Employee", Role.EMPLOYEE) }
 }
 ```

 Please take a look into our example project [here](https://github.com/CodeFabrikGmbH/scenarios-kotlin/tree/main/example).
 We created a sample application with a complete test setup.